Powerful emacs hacks: patching markdown-mode

 In my project, the images are actually stored in a ../media/

-folder relative to the Markdown file.
+folder relative to the Markdown file of the blog post.
 So Emacs needed a little help.

 Exploration